 Common Ground Doves, Diamonds, and Ringneck Doves are small and can live in a cage.
 The cage should be large enough that the wings of the birds don’t touch the wires of the cage when flapping their wings.

 The ideal measurement of a cage meant to house a pair of Ringneck Doves should be 4 feet length by 3 feet wide by 3 feet height.
-It is then recommended that for every other additional Dove, you increase the size of the cage by 8 inches on the length, width, and height.
+We recommend that for each additional Dove, you increase the size of the cage by 8 inches length, width, and height.

 When using a cage to house your Doves, the bar spacing should be less than ¾ inches.
 With more widely spaced bars, your Doves can easily escape their cage.

 The cage of your Dove should also have a solid wall on one side of the cage.
 The solid wall helps to make your Doves feel secure.
 They will always know that nothing can sneak up on them from that direction.
 It gives them one less thing to worry about.